thinkGrow/about-me-web-page/README.md

 2. If you want to view code : Open that folder on an editor such as Visual Studio Code Else if you want to view the web page : open index.html from your PC

-3. TO VIEW SCREENSHOTS -
-   If you view the screenshots on github, the view will not be clear.
-   Instead, right click on the image after you open on github.
-   Click open image in new tab.

    ![image](https://user-images.githubusercontent.com/43026478/154149760-9f92564b-1699-486c-8786-2572ba7bbc10.png)